-Only international students already in Canada and who have pre-registered for the 2020-2021 school year will be accommodated.
+Only international students already here in Canada and who have pre-registered for the 2020-2021 school year will be accommodated.
 The province has indicated that after Canada lifts current travel restrictions and non-essential travel resumes, international education programs can resume.
-Any international students will need to follow quarantine requirements and any relevant public health orders.
+Any students would need to follow quarantine requirements and any relevant public health orders.